-Next week is National School Bus Safety Week.
+The 2022 National School Bus Safety Week is October 17-21.
 Children riding to school via bus are 70 times more likely to get to school safely compared to riding in a car.
 And thankfully, accidents involving school buses are rare, but they are particularly disturbing when they occur.

 Please allow the below to serve as a safety refresher of the rules of the road regarding school buses: